qzapwy/home-assistant/README.md

  - Two Chromecasts
  - Climate details from Darksky

- Automations
+Automations:
- - The lights are on an automative schedule of different colour temperatures throughout the day.
+ - The lights are on an automatic schedule of different colour temperatures throughout the day.
- - THe schedule can be overridden with manual input via a dropdown box
+ - The schedule can be overridden with manual input via a dropdown box